Strata Global

 Pavement design involves identifying the appropriate amount of materials and level of thickness required to create a durable and functional roadway.
 Several methods are used to accomplish this, each with its own specific benefits and drawbacks.

-• Mechanistic-empirical models: These methods employ the theories that pavement mechanics dictate together with empirical evidence.
-They investigate the injections and inconsistencies in the pavement structure due to the different loads.
+• Mechanistic-empirical models: These methods employ the theories of pavement mechanics together with empirical evidence.
+They investigate the stresses, strains, and deflections in the pavement structure due to the different loads.
 These approaches have a higher degree of reliability, especially in the case of complex designs, but will need more data and computer resources.

-• FEA (Finite Element Analysis): It is a computational method that solves numerically steady-state problems using scattered data that causes convergence.
-This technique breaks the pavement structure into a network of elements and calculates the strains in each component.
+• FEA (Finite Element Analysis): It is a computational method that is used to numerically solve complex engineering problems by dividing the structure into a mesh of smaller elements.
+This technique breaks the pavement structure into a network of elements and calculates the stresses and strains (and other responses) in each component.
 Although FEA may result in very accurate answers and be able to solve large and complex pavement geometry and loading conditions, it will be time-consuming and require various skills in programming and numerical analysis.

 Using geosynthetic materials in road pavement construction